 This article provides a useful troubleshooting guide for this common furnace maintenance problem.

-- It may be the wrong color – yellow rather than orange-blue.
+- The wrong color – yellow rather than orange-blue

-- It may be that the flame seems to flicker and sputter in a strange manner
+- The flame seems to flicker and sputter in a strange manner

 Almost all of these problems stem from a single cause: